Skip to content

 X-Global-Tags: cluster=cluster_A,app=math,__dataway_api=/v1/write/metrics

-Therefore, we can directly use the KV pair __dataway_api in the Sink rule for matching.
-This also reminds us that in this special rule, do not include other important data upload APIs, such as /v1/write/... interfaces, otherwise, the space where the data eventually lands is undefined.
+Therefore, we can directly use the __dataway_api KV pair in the Sink rule for matching.
+This also reminds us that in this special rule, do not include other important data upload APIs, such as /v1/write/... interfaces.
+Otherwise, which workspace the data ultimately falls into is undefined.

 Feedback